-The present passive collimator TCAP will remain in place and new passive absorber will be added.
+The present passive collimator TCAP will remain in place and the new passive absorber TCAPM will be added.
 The latter is outside the vacuum, contrary to the existing passive absorbers.
 The same elliptical chambers as the present MQW one will be used in this area.
 The vacuum layout is described in detail in [1] so we focus here only on the new absorber outside vacuum.

 REASON FOR THE CHANGE

-The computed doses in all modules of the Q5 magnets for beam 1, estimated for the whole lifetime of the HL-LHC project, are illustrated in Fig 2 for three different []:
+The computed doses in all modules of the Q5 magnets for beam 1, estimated for the whole lifetime of the HL-LHC project [7], are illustrated in Figure 2 for three different layouts [2,3]:

 Present layout (top graph);